AbdullahAlhennawy/failed-billing-email/README.md

 ### 4. Send the email (example request via cURL)

 This example sends the email with the invoice attachment located in public/invoices/.
-(The PDF is hosted on Google Drive for the purpose of this assignment.)
+(The PDF is hosted on Google Drive for the purpose of this assignment.):

 curl -X POST http://localhost:3000/api/send-billing \

   -H "Content-Type: application/json" \

   -d '{
     "to": "ONE-OF-YOUR-EMAIL-ADDRESSES-THAT-YOU-CAN-CHECK-THE-INBOX-OF",